sjlu/CodeIgniter-Bootstrap/README.md

 ####Sendgrid

 Heroku has a Sendgrid addon.
-By default, there is no sendmail on Heroku LAMP stacks so you'll need to use a cloud email service.
+By default, there is no sendmail on Heroku LAMP stacks so you will need to use a cloud email service.
 Heroku is a cloud service by design, it makes sense to use another cloud service to host email delivery.

 To add the Sendgrid service, simply run `heroku addons:add sendgrid:starter` and CodeIgniter Bootstrap will automatically take its configuration and use it for any calls you use with the Email Class that CodeIgniter provides.

+####ClearDB

+Heroku also has a MySQL addon.
+We will auto-input this into the configuration if we detect it.

+To add a ClearDB MySQL service, simply run `heroku addons:add cleardb:ignite`.

 ##Included Libraries